nobitlost/Predix/README.md

 **To add this library to your project, add** `#require "Predix.class.nut:1.0.0"` **to the top of your agent code.**

 **This library depends on the Promise library.
-You need to include the latest version of [Electric Imp Promise library](https://github.com/electricimp/Promise) to the top of your agent code as well**
+You need to include the latest version of [Electric Imp Promise library](https://github.com/electricimp/Promise) to the top of your agent code as well.**

 For example:
 ```squirrel